Pravin-Kumar-D/Sales-Analysis/README.md

 - **Validated date quality** by checking for invalid rows where `Ship_Date < Order_Date`
 - **Ensured consistent datatypes** for all columns using `INFORMATION_SCHEMA.COLUMNS`
 - **Maintained clean backup and staging layers** to separate raw data from cleaned data
+## 6. Data Cleaning (Power Query)
+- Removed rows with no Order ID or Customer ID
+- Blank numeric cells replaced with 0
+- understood data using column quality, column profile and column distribution

 ## 7. Data Modeling (Star Schema)
 ### *Fact Table*